Polaris Inc.: DAGOR

+DAGOR (Deployable Advanced Ground Off-road) is a purpose-built military off-road vehicle that is designed for rapid external and internal air transportability and that incorporates commercial off-the-shelf (COTS) components and driveline system with spares available worldwide.
+The DAGOR was developed under contract from elements of the United States Special Operations Command and international Special Operations Forces (SOF).
+The vehicle was designed in partnership with Roush Industries over two years who are also responsible for production.
+The DAGOR was unveiled at the 2014 Association of the United States Army Annual Meeting in October 2014.
+The DAGOR can accommodate up to nine soldiers: four in the cabin, four in the bed, and a roof gunner who has a seat suspended from the roll cage in the cabin.

 The vehicle can be configured in up to 48 different weapon configurations using the weapons ring and multiple pintle mounts.
-The vehicle is powered by a light weight, commercial off-the-shelf turbo diesel / JP8 engine located at the front section.
-The vehicle can transport a maximum payload of more than 1,400 kg or up to nine infantrymen in support of expeditionary missions.
-It offers high mobility and higher speeds over rough terrains.
+The vehicle is powered by a light weight, commercial off-the-shelf turbo diesel / JP8 engine.
+The vehicle can transport a maximum payload of more than 1,400 kg.
+It has high mobility with high speeds over rough terrain.
 The vehicle is certified for air drop and internal air transport by CH-47 Chinook heavy-lift helicopter, and sling load under UH-60 Black Hawk utility helicopters.
 The vehicle supports low velocity air drop (LVAD) method.

-On March 21, 2018, Polaris unveiled the DAGOR A1, which can carry approximately 20% more payload compared to the original DAGOR.
+In March 2018, Polaris unveiled the DAGOR A1, which can carry 20% more payload than the original DAGOR, and also has increased ride height.